Vatican sends top 2 sex crimes investigators to Mexico

 VATICAN CITY (AP) — The Vatican is sending its top two sex crimes investigators to Mexico on a fact-finding and assistance mission as the Catholic hierarchy in the world’s second-largest Catholic country begins to reckon with decades of clergy sex abuse and cover-up.

-Archbishop Charles Scicluna and Monsignor Jordi Bertomeo teamed up in 2018 to investigate the Chilean church and its wretched record of protecting pedophile priests — a bombshell expose that resulted in every active Chilean bishop offering to resign.
+Archbishop Charles Scicluna and Monsignor Jordi Bertomeu teamed up in 2018 to investigate the Chilean church and its wretched record of protecting pedophile priests — a bombshell expose that resulted in every active Chilean bishop offering to resign.

 Their new mission to Mexico, due to take place March 20-27, was announced Monday in Mexico and at the Vatican.
 Officials stressed it was not an investigation per se but an assistance mission to help the Mexican church combat abuse.

-Nevertheless, the Vatican embassy in Mexico City expressly asked victims to come forward to speak with the two prelates, offering victims an email address to send their testimony, a phone number to call and total privacy and confidentiality.
+Nevertheless, the Vatican embassy in Mexico City expressly asked victims to come forward to speak with the two prelates, offering victims an email address to arrange meetings or send their testimony, a phone number to call and total privacy and confidentiality.
+It stressed that Scicluna and Bertomeu would be “at the disposition of all those who want to share their experiences or to receive direction or assistance.”

-When Scicluna and Bertomeo went to Chile, ostensibly to investigate a single old case of cover-up, they were stunned as more than 60 victims came forward to speak with them about a variety of cases around the country, providing enough testimony and evidence to fill a 2,600-page dossier.
+When Scicluna and Bertomeu went to Chile in 2018 to investigate a single old case of cover-up, they were stunned as more than 60 abuse survivors came forward to speak with them about a variety of cases around the country, providing enough testimony and evidence to fill a 2,600-page dossier.

-Their report was crucial in helping Pope Francis understand he had completely misread the problem of sex abuse and coverup in the church.
+Their report was crucial in helping Pope Francis realize he had completely misread the problem of sex abuse and cover-up in the church.
 The Argentine Jesuit apologized repeatedly and has taken measures in particular to try to ensure more accountability among bishops.

+Scicluna and Bertomeu will meet with Mexican bishops, the superiors of religious orders in Mexico, as well as any survivors who choose to speak to them.

 The Mexican bishops conference said it asked for the mission, saying it would benefit children and the most vulnerable in Mexico.